What We Do

 - In order to effectively meet the mission of the organization, Smart Start must build the capacity to lead people and processes through a strong team of professionals.
 We do this by investing in the community, collaborating and convening with other experts, and driving innovation in the early childhood space.

-- In our current fiscal year ending in June 2022, Smart Start of Mecklenburg County will invest over $35 million in early childhood programs throughout the community.
+- Smart Start of Mecklenburg County will invest over $35 million in early childhood programs throughout the community this year.

 Smart Start of Mecklenburg County aspires to fulfill its mandate and lead the way for the prenatal-5 community: ALL children should turn five ready to thrive!